gtv140/Live-chat/README.md

 <!-- Privacy -->
 <div id="privacy" class="tab-panel">
 <h3>Privacy & About</h3>
-<p>LiveConnect is a modern platform to chat, share posts, media and connect with friends.
-Enjoy a premium feel with full mobile support.</p>
+<p>LiveConnect is a modern platform to chat, create posts, media, groups, and connect with friends in realtime.
+Enjoy a premium neon look, mobile-friendly layout, and all features fully functional.</p>
 </div>

 <!-- Chat -->